 That the human eye resents glasses is a fact which no one would attempt to deny.
 Every oculist knows that patients have to "get used" to them, and that sometimes they never succeed in doing so.
 Patients with high degrees of myopia and hypermetropia have great difficulty in accustoming themselves to the full correction, and often are never able to do so.

-The strong concave glasses required by myopes of high degree make all objects seem much smaller than they really are, while convex glasses enlarge them. - These are unpleasantnesses that cannot be overcome.
+The strong concave glasses required by myopes of high degree make all objects seem much smaller enlarge them. - These are unpleasantnesses that cannot be overcome.